kortby/props/README.md

     ## To do
-        - Fix Amenities permission.
+        - Fix Amenities permission view. ---fixed just change seeder
-        - Fixing leasing creation
+        - Fixing leasing creation --fixed just look at fees water
-        - Display furnitures on unit view
+        - Display furnitures on unit view -- later
         - Fix amenities renter on small screen
-        - how to get auth-user unit-number on requesting maintenance
+        - how to get auth-user unit-number on requesting maintenance --- fixed
-        - Adding more filters to prospects and contractors
+        - Adding more filters to prospects and contractors -- later
         - Fix contractors and prospects permission.
         - building an easy rental payment plus late fees and expenses